-The pursuit of excellence is something boys understand.
 The pinnacle of academic excellence in New Zealand secondary schools is the Scholarship Examination.
 A student who achieves Scholarship is in the ninety-seventh percentile of achievement.
 An Outstanding Scholarship student is in the ninety-ninth percentile.
 Scholarship success brings elite status.